StatistikStadtZuerich/zueriplots/README.md

 The goal of this repository is to provide minimal code examples for [ggplot2](https://ggplot2.tidyverse.org/) graphics that conform to the corporate identity/design of the [city of Zurich](https://www.stadt-zuerich.ch/portal/de/index.html).
 Most of the required styling is done by [zueritheme](https://github.com/StatistikStadtZuerich/zueritheme), while the [zuericolors](https://github.com/StatistikStadtZuerich/zuericolors) package provide the official color palettes.

+Note that this is an R package only for documentation purposes, it does not provide any exported functions.

 ## Overview

 The `ssz_theme(...)` function from the `zueritheme` package provides most of the styling.
 However, in order for `ggplot2` graphics to conform to the corporate design, a few manual steps are still necessary.
 These steps will be explained below.